Mightyfrong/gallifreyan-translation-helper/README.md

 See the [wiki](https://github.com/Mightyfrong/gallifreyan-translation-helper/wiki) for a high-level overview of the project.
 The rest of this documentation is planned to follow.

-(All of) the supported systems generate an svg-output that can be saved by right-clicking and are hopefully useful to initiate artistic work within your vector-graphics-application.
+The supported systems generate an svg-output that can be saved by right-clicking and are hopefully useful to initiate artistic work within your vector-graphics-application.

 The application can be used online and/or installed as a progressive web app for offline use on the go (props to [simplepwa.com](https://simplepwa.com/)).